mutukuk/dsc-phase-02-box_office-project/README.md

    Moringa School for providing the platform and resources for this project.

-   Instructor: Naoh Kandie for guidance and support throughout the project.
+   Instructor: Noah Kandie for guidance and support throughout the project.

    For any questions or further information, please contact any of the contributors listed above.